mnikpay/epiproteome-to-phenome/README.md

 ## Description
-The aim of this package is to investigate the contribution of epigenome-proteome biomarker pairs listed in our manuscript to a phenotype.
-Below, we describe each script and it's application:
+The aim of this unix package is to investigate the contribution of epigenome-proteome biomarker pairs listed in our manuscript to a phenotype.
+Below, we describe each script and their use.
+Users can edit the scripts to meet their requirements.

-The entire package can be obtained from [here](https://zenodo.org/record/5979701)
+The entire package can be obtained from [here](https://zenodo.org/record/6047689)

 then it can be accessed as:
 ```